-The counseling programs at Arkansas State University educate, develop and train counseling professionals by utilizing the highest external standards set by state and national licensing/certifying boards.
-Our counseling programs offer three distinct options for students: Clinical Mental Health Counseling; School Counseling and Rehabilitation Counseling.
-Each program has a course of study that emphasizes the common professional identity of all counselors while providing specific course work that encourages the development of a specialized professional identity as well.
+- The counseling programs at Arkansas State University educate, develop and train counseling professionals by utilizing the highest external standards set by state and national licensing/certifying boards.
+The curriculum emphasizes a common professional identity of all counselors.

-·teach and perform research applicable to the practice of counseling, and
+- Teach and perform research applicable to the practice of counseling.

 Clinical Mental Health Counseling: